 Why Does GAAP Matter?

-GAAP establishes a shared set of values, goals, and expectations for everyone with interest in your organization.
+GAAP establishes a shared set of values, goals, and expectations for everyone with an interest in your organization.
 This reduces friction, uncertainty, and ambiguity for all parties.

 GAAP has numerous benefits for stakeholders within and outside your startup.
-For example, when you use GAAP…
+For example, when you use GAAP:

-- an investor can rest assured your business will provide detailed financial records in a uniform format, every quarter
+- an investor can rest assured your business will provide detailed financial records in a uniform format every quarter

 - investors can easily compare your financial records to those of another business